euniceyl/restaurant-business-simulation/README.md

 # Restaurant Business Simulation

 A probabilistic modeling project of a hypothetical new restaurant opening, with the primary aim of optimizing customer satisfaction and profit depending on the number of chefs hired and duration of down-time allocation during the working day.
+We used R for modeling in this analysis.

 **Scenario 1:**
 Consider the simple setting with one dining table and one chef, with operating hours 10am - 10pm.
 Suppose customers arrive according to a Poisson process with a rate of λ<sub>A</sub> = 5 per hour.
 Once a customer arrives, their total service time (ordering, cooking and eating) can be modeled by an exponential distribution with rate λ<sub>S</sub> = 6.